AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 -  ``title`` - the title displayed on the tile
 -  ``title2`` - a second line of title text
--  ``step`` - the size of step in brightness when fading the slider up or down
 -  ``units`` - the unit symbol to be displayed
 -  ``use_comma`` - if set to one, a comma will be used as the decimal separator